Guest Blog Entry by Anne Meadows

 Heroin is Not Just an Illegal Drug: It can be helpful!

 Heroin is not just an illegal drug, it is used in a number of medical applications.
-Under its medical name, Diamorphine, heroin is used in various countries as an ingredient in spinal anaesthetics and to treat severe pain from heart attacks and post-surgery for the relief of incision pain.
+Under its medical name, Diamorphine, heroin is used in various countries as an ingredient in spinal anesthetics and to treat severe pain from heart attacks and post-surgery for the relief of incision pain.
 In the UK it is also used routinely in epidurals for women who have had caesareans and it is given by injection during childbirth.
-Morphine, the weaker form of heroin, extracted from the poppy flower is essentially the same thing but without the addition of the chemical acetic anhydride, is present in foods that contain poppy seeds.
+Morphine, the weaker form of heroin extracted from the poppy flower, is essentially the same thing but without the addition of the chemical acetic anhydride.
+This means Morphine is present in foods that contain poppy seeds.
 Poppy seed bread rolls hit the headlines in recent years after consumers experienced morphine-like pain-relieving effects from eating the bread, leading the Food Standards Agency to warn parents of the potential effects on their children.

 Also, Mice and Men are Not the Same.